tardate/LittleArduinoProjects/Equipment/FoamCutter/README.md

 [![Proxxon37080.jpg](./assets/Proxxon37080.jpg?raw=true)](https://amzn.to/3w9DWIr)

-At the cheaper end, and designed more for sculting than cutting are tools like the [Cooltop Hot Wire Foam Cutter kit](https://amzn.to/3MSdUQz) (~$27).
+At the cheaper end, and designed more for sculpting than cutting are tools like the [Cooltop Hot Wire Foam Cutter kit](https://amzn.to/3MSdUQz) (~$27).
 It is powered from a small AC adapter and doesn't appear to have any active regulation/feedback.
 Just the on/off switch!

 [[![Cooltop.jpg](./assets/Cooltop.jpg?raw=true)](https://amzn.to/3MSdUQz)

-For a little more, one can find tools like the [GOCHANGE 4 in 1 Foam Cutter](https://amzn.to/3KLy912) (~$37) that offer a similar range of acessories but what appears to be a little more advanced regulator, though still manually controlled it seems.
+For a little more, one can find tools like the [GOCHANGE 4 in 1 Foam Cutter](https://amzn.to/3KLy912) (~$37) that offer a similar range of accessories but what appears to be a little more advanced regulator, though still manually controlled it seems.

 [[![Gochange4in1.jpg](./assets/Gochange4in1.jpg?raw=true)](https://amzn.to/3KLy912)

 ### DIY Options

-So we are basically talkign about heating up a wire, so as one would expect a simple web search yields thousands of examples of how people have built their own.
+So we are basically talking about heating up a wire, so as one would expect a simple web search yields thousands of examples of how people have built their own.

 A common approach is to scavenge some [nichrome](https://en.wikipedia.org/wiki/Nichrome) wire from a soldering iron, hair dryer or other equipment with a heating element.

 Nichrome (nickel-chromium alloy) is commonly used as a resistive heating element as it has  an electrical resistivity of around 112 microOhm-cm.
-This is about 66 times higher than copper. i.e. for a given current, Nichrome will disipate more power as heat (I²R).
+This is about 66 times higher than copper. i.e. for a given current, Nichrome will dissipate more power as heat (I²R).

 What is quite alarming about many of these DIY solutions is the lack of consideration given to limiting the power draw.